neogcamp/mockBee/website/docs/api/apps/e-commerce.md

   }
   ```

-- **Functionality**: This API call adds an item to the cart of the user in the db.
+- **Functionality**: This API call adds a new item to the cart of the user in the db.

 ### 3. DELETE `/api/user/cart/:productId`